Is the Xiaomi Mi Box S Still Worth Buying in 2023?

 The Verdict: Is the Mi Box S Worth it?

-Where it falls short is in some of the higher end audio features.
+Where it falls short is in some of the higher-end audio features.
 Dolby Atmos and Dolby Vision are notably absent.

-If you’re looking for a cheap Android TV streaming device, I created a roundup article where I tested each device in several different price points.
+If you’re looking for a cheap Android TV streaming device, I created a roundup article where I tested each device at several different price points.
 That will help you get the most bang for your buck!

 The Xiaomi Mi Box S runs the latest version of Android TV and is officially certified by Google so you get 4K Netflix, YouTube and Amazon Prime Video!